-D. Interest-Bearing Deposits in Other Banks
+Interest-Bearing Deposits in Other Banks

 Banking regulations require that banks maintain a percentage of their deposits as reserve in cash or on deposit with the Federal Reserve Bank.
-There was no reserve requirement as of December 31, 2018 or 2017.
+There was no reserve requirement as of December 31, 2019 or 2018.